-We have audited the financial statements of South Yorkshire Passenger Transport Executive ["the Executive"] for the year ended 31 March 2021 under the Local Audit and Accountability Act 2014.
+We have audited the financial statements of South Yorkshire Passenger Transport Executive ('the Executive') for the year ended 31 March 2022 under the Local Audit and Accountability Act 2014 (as amended).
 The financial statements comprise the:

-- Movement in Reserves Statement, - Comprehensive Income and Expenditure Statement, - Balance Sheet, - Cash Flow Statement and the related notes 1 to 38
+- Movement in Reserves Statement,

+- Comprehensive Income and Expenditure Statement,

+- Balance Sheet,

+- Cash Flow Statement

+- the related notes 1 to 37.

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2020/21.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2021/22 as amended by the Update to the Code and Specifications for Future Codes for Infrastructure Assets (November 2022).